yandex/pgmigrate/doc/tutorial.md

 pgmigrate -s "SET SESSION CHARACTERISTICS AS TRANSACTION ISOLATION LEVEL SERIALIZABLE" \
     -s "SET lock_timeout = '30s'" ...
 ```
+This feature will not work with connection pooler (such as `odyssey` or `pgbouncer`)
+in non-session mode.

 ## Terminating blocking pids